 Limitations: The recipient of the donation may need to be flexible about how the land is conveyed in order to maximize tax benefits for the donor.
-For example, the Town received the donation of Winnick Woods over a 3 year period to maximize the tax benefits to the donor.
 The terms of the donation should also be reviewed to make sure that there are public benefits, like public access, included in the donation.
 Sometimes the land offered does not fit within Town open space goals and sometimes the donation results in a decrease in the tax base.
 The Town may also assume costs for legal fees and surveying.